Aidan J Crowley Diary Quotes & Scribbles on Life

 No I am not political.
 If anything I am my own political animal and I do not support any party.
 However I think Socialism is an out-dated concept that will never work.
 The radical lefty politik leaves me cold.
 We should be encouraging entrepreneurship.
 Get off your arse and make your own life.
 If you keep blaming the rich for your problems or constantly preaching to tax the rich you will never succeed.
 I always laugh at left-wingers anyway because in our business it is wealthy investors and producers who pay for the production and the actor wages!
 They are so hypocritical in my business.

-The UK recently voted for Brexit - which is a disaster and I really have no pity for those stupid enough to vote to leave the EU, especially in these dangerous times of the lone-wolf terrorist, let alone the future damage it will create for your children and business.
+The UK recently voted for Brexit - which is a disaster, especially in these dangerous times of the lone-wolf terrorist, let alone the future damage it will create for your children and business.
 As for the NHS it is crumbling as it is, with lack of funding, and congratulations, you help it to crumble even more when you voted for Brexit.
 We need to all take care of each other and stick together!
 It is boring now that everyone complains about President Trump in the USA but Brexit is far worse.
 To vote to leave the EU is one of the greatest mistakes in UK history.
-Being Irish I am more concerned about the effect on peace in my country.
+Being Irish I am more concerned about the effect on Peace in my country.

 Am I a Contrarian?
 Probably.
 I am always suspicious of the consensus and I often find the Zeitgeist as to be a psychotic endemic without intelligent thought.